 Profile: Chevron Corp (CVX)

-In the United States, the Company markets under the Chevron and Texaco brands.
-During 2012, the Company supplied directly or through retailers and marketers approximately 8,060 Chevron- and Texaco-branded motor vehicle service stations, primarily in the southern and western states.
-Approximately 470 of these outlets are company-owned or -leased stations.
-Outside the United States, the Company supplied directly or through retailers and marketers approximately 8,700 branded service stations, including affiliates.
-In British Columbia, Canada, the Company markets under the Chevron brand.
-The Company markets in Latin America and the Caribbean using the Texaco brand.
-In the Asia-Pacific region, southern Africa, Egypt and Pakistan, the Company uses the Caltex brand.
-In South Korea, the Company operates through its 50%-owned affiliate, GS Caltex, and in Australia through its 50%-owned affiliate, Caltex Australia Limited.
+In the United States, the Company markets its products under the Chevron and Texaco brands.
+The Company supplies directly or through retailers and marketers approximately 7,860 Chevron- and Texaco-branded motor vehicle service stations, primarily in the southern and western states.
+Approximately 370 of the outlets are Company-owned or -leased stations.
+Outside the United States, Chevron supplies directly or through retailers and marketers approximately 6,090 branded service stations, including affiliates.
+In British Columbia, Canada, the Company markets its products under the Chevron brand.
+In Latin America, the Company markets its products under the Texaco brand.
+In the Asia-Pacific region, southern Africa and Pakistan, the Company markets its products under the Caltex brand.
+In South Korea, the Company operates through its affiliate, GS Caltex, and in Australia through its affiliate, Caltex Australia Limited.

 6001 Bollinger Canyon Rd

 Company Web Links

 - Chevron suspends production at Gorgon Train Two LNG project - spokesman

 - BRIEF-Chevron sees average worldwide oil-equivalent production in 2017 to grow 4-9 pct

 - Deals of the day-Mergers and acquisitions

 - Exclusive: China state firm in preliminary deal to buy Chevron's Bangladesh gas fields - oil executives